-The Regenerative Organic Alliance (ROA) has established competitively priced program fees for the Regenerative Organic Certified^{TM} (ROC $^{\mathsf{TM}}$) program in a manner that is accessible to farms of all size and scope.
+The Regenerative Organic Alliance (ROA) has established competitively priced program fees for the Regenerative Organic Certified® program in a manner that is accessible to farms of all size and scope.
 The ROA values our global community of regenerative organic producers and aims to establish a financially accessible, transparent fee structure.

 Costs will vary depending on the size and scope of the operation, geographic location, projected production value, and product claims.
-The Cost and Fee Structure available on the ROC website Resources page outlines the estimated certification costs for farmers, processors, brands, and supply chain actors.
+The Cost and Fee Structure available on the Resources page outlines the fees for producers (farms and ranchers), brands and processors that need to license with the ROA.

 The CB Cost and Fee Structure (mailed upon application acknowledgment and also available upon request; please contact qualityassurance@regenorganic.org) outlines estimated certification costs for approved certifying bodies.